 41 Except for the textile related trainings where two trainees from MOLSA and two trainees from MoA were believed to be necessary.

-42 The fourth progress reports states that 5418 man-days of international ToT training was completed.
+42 The fourth progress reports states that 5418 man-days of international ToT training was completed and remained numerically underrepresented, although one third female participants would be considered by many people an achievement that deserves to be recognized.